NR 218

 Buffer

-2. Vector –> Geoprocessing tools –> Buffer
+2. In the drop down menu go to, Vector –> Geoprocessing tools –> Buffer

 Dissolve